akankshaaddagatla/Aasha.hope/README.md

 # 🌱 Aasha.Hope — Trust-Based Crowdfunding & Social Donation Platform

 A trust-first crowdfunding platform that combines transparent fundraising with social engagement to improve donor retention.

-Unlike traditional donation platforms that end at payment confirmation, Aasha.Hope introduces a **social transparency layer** where donors can follow NGOs, receive updates, and see the real-world impact of their contributions — fostering trust, community, and long-term engagement.
+Unlike traditional donation platforms that end at payment confirmation, Aasha.Hope introduces a **social transparency layer** where donors can follow NGOs, see updates, and see the real-world impact of their contributions — fostering trust, community, and long-term engagement.

 ## 🔗 Live Demo
 👉 https://aasha-hope-seven.vercel.app/